 Coastal weather in the Western Cape has been wild the past few days.
-Yesterday it was 90-degree beach weather, but today it’s back to a normal winter temperature in the 60s with dramatic skies and intense wind.
+Yesterday it was 90-degree beach weather, today it’s back to a normal winter temperature in the 60s with dramatic skies and intense wind.
 A storm is brewing!

 Western Cape Biosphere